 The recommended way of testing QIIME is to run QIIME’s unit tests and script usage tests.
 You can do this simply by running:

 You’ll see many sub-directories in qiime_test_data with names corresponding to the names of QIIME scripts.
-Each of these directories contains example input and output for the corresponding QIIME script.
+Each of these directories contains example input files for the corresponding QIIME script.
 For example, the make_otu_table directory contains the following test data for make_otu_table.py:

 If you call make_otu_table.py -h, you’ll see the following usage examples:

 Example usage: Print help message and exit make_otu_table.py -h Make OTU table: Make an OTU table from an OTU map (i.e., result from pick_otus.py) and a taxonomy assignment file (i.e., result from assign_taxonomy.py).
 Write the output file to otu_table.biom. make_otu_table.py -i otu_map.txt -t tax_assignments.txt -o otu_table.biom Make OTU table, excluding OTU ids listed in a fasta file: Make an OTU table, excluding the sequences listed in pynast_failures.fna.
 Note that the file pass as -e must end with either '.fasta' or '.fna'. make_otu_table.py -i otu_map.txt -o otu_table_no_pynast_failures.biom -e pynast_failures.fna Make OTU table, excluding a list of OTU ids: Make an OTU table, excluding the sequences listed in chimeric_seqs.txt make_otu_table.py -i otu_map.txt -o otu_table_non_chimeric.biom -e chimeric_seqs.txt